3noix/template-plotly-ts/README.md

 If you just want to generate the output files without "watching for the files to change", you can simply run the command `npm run build`.

-# Modify the template
+# Adapt it to your needs

 Here are the first steps to adapt the template to your needs:
-- generate the new data.js file from R and put it in the `public` folder
+- generate the new `data.js` file from R and put it in the `public` folder
 - update `types.ts` so that it matches the structure of your data.
 For example:
 ```typescript
 export type Data = {